240 subs · 49,760 to live tourneySub

 The records have to mean something.

-Tape required·Replay verification·Signed findings
+Tape required·Replay verification·Signed peer reviews

 Tape required